dc-tec/aws-tf-vpc/README.md

 The S3 Bucket module also expects a policy, please use a `aws_iam_policy_document` to define a policy for your S3 bucket

+### EC2 Module

+The EC2 module creates EC2 instances.
+It depends on the VPC module and takes the following input:

+- `ec2_instance_config`: Configuration for the EC2 instances.

 ## Usage
 Before you run, make sure that you have a IAM account in AWS with access and secret keys.
 Set these as environment variables:
 ```